 In fact, I had a meeting with the administration of my program at one point and suggested to them that they had made our program too easy and that we were not learning what we needed to know to be competent nurses on the floor.

-Basically, the 4 years of nursing school were condensed into 18 months given that we already had a previous degree (mine in Business Management).
+The 4 years of nursing school were condensed into 18 months given that we already had a previous degree (mine in Business Management).

-Prior to even starting nursing school I made a promise to myself.
+Before even starting nursing school I made a promise to myself.